FerranIlla/FerranIlla/README.md

 My name is Ferran and I'm a Game Developer from Barcelona.

-I'm currently working on a game called "Julia: A Science Journey" with the Didpatri research group.
+I'm currently working on a game called *Julia: A Science Journey* with the Didpatri research group.
 I try to improve my skills everyday, currently learning about FGGS (Indie marketing and efficient production).

 Education: